Dollar approaches seven-month high, trade tensions limit gains

-The dollar index versus a basket of six major currencies .DXY crept up 0.1 percent to 94.882.
+The dollar index versus a basket of six major currencies crept up 0.1 percent to 94.882.

 The index was in reach of 95.131, a seven-month peak scaled on Friday when it soared more than 1 percent last week after the U.S. Federal Reserve gave a hawkish signal on interest rates while the European Central Bank struck a dovish tone.